wk1093/Spectral/docs/api.md

 #### `public const char * `[`mod_name`](#struct_dynamic_library_1a73a46cd7644aa42c16d61c447aa39e44) <a id="struct_dynamic_library_1a73a46cd7644aa42c16d61c447aa39e44"></a>

+The name of the module. tex, shdr, gfx, win, etc.

 #### `public const char * `[`mod_imp`](#struct_dynamic_library_1a6a8fe24283e97641dca9612be64b34ae) <a id="struct_dynamic_library_1a6a8fe24283e97641dca9612be64b34ae"></a>

+The implementation name of the module. stb (tex_stb), glad (gfx_glad), etc.

 #### `public inline  `[`DynamicLibrary`](#struct_dynamic_library_1a5068283b12c51f6f3589f18ba7075494)`()` <a id="struct_dynamic_library_1a5068283b12c51f6f3589f18ba7075494"></a>

+Default constructor for the [DynamicLibrary](#struct_dynamic_library) class.

+This constructor initializes the module name, implementation name, and handle to NULL.
+This constructor does not load a library.
+And the resulting object is invalid.

 #### `public inline  `[`DynamicLibrary`](#struct_dynamic_library_1a7793f674c0ca06e9edc702aa404fedd3)`(const char * path,const char * ident)` <a id="struct_dynamic_library_1a7793f674c0ca06e9edc702aa404fedd3"></a>

+Constructor for the [DynamicLibrary](#struct_dynamic_library) class.

+This constructor loads a library from the specified path and sets the module name and implementation name.
+#### Parameters
+* `path` The implementation name of the module.
+This is the name of the module to load.

+* `ident` The name of the module.
+This is the type of the module to load.

 #### `public inline  `[`~DynamicLibrary`](#struct_dynamic_library_1a25dd7a7cd386fbc1c8abde597c39c881)`()` <a id="struct_dynamic_library_1a25dd7a7cd386fbc1c8abde597c39c881"></a>

+Destructor for the [DynamicLibrary](#struct_dynamic_library) class.

 #### `public inline void * `[`getSymbol`](#struct_dynamic_library_1a74cdae708163e43a26b410e5d1861ed0)`(const char * name)` <a id="struct_dynamic_library_1a74cdae708163e43a26b410e5d1861ed0"></a>

+Get a symbol from the loaded library.

+This function retrieves a symbol from the loaded library.
+It returns a pointer to the symbol if it is found, or NULL if it is not found.

+#### Parameters
+* `name` The name of the symbol to retrieve.

+#### Returns
+A pointer to the symbol if it is found, or NULL if it is not found.

 #### `public inline bool `[`valid`](#struct_dynamic_library_1ae708350e2f9a9c34ff6361ebdda4c72d)`()` <a id="struct_dynamic_library_1ae708350e2f9a9c34ff6361ebdda4c72d"></a>

+Check if the library is valid.

+This function checks if the library is valid by checking if the handle is not NULL.

+#### Returns
+True if the library is valid, false otherwise.

 # struct `GameContext` <a id="struct_game_context"></a>